 What is a budget in Google Ads?

-A budget in Google Ads is how much your business would like to spend each day on an ad campaign over 30.4 days — or a month.
+A budget in Google Ads, formerly known as Google AdWords, is how much your business would like to spend each day on an ad campaign over 30.4 days — or a month.
 While your daily budget may fluctuate, its total spend will never exceed your overall budget.